damianhakert/damianhakert.github.io/source/posts/2016-09-20-cycle-analytics-feature-highlight.html.md

 <!-- more -->

-## Why Cycle Analytics recap
+## Why Cycle Analytics Recap

-Last week, we wrote a "feature preview" post about [what Cycle Analytics is and how it can help your team](/2016/09/16/feature-preview-introducing-cycle-analytics/).
+Last week, we wrote a "feature preview" on [what Cycle Analytics is and how it can help your team](/2016/09/16/feature-preview-introducing-cycle-analytics/).
 The TL;DR takeaway from that post was: **reducing cycle time is a competitive advantage**.
-Cycle Analytics helps you uncover how long it actually takes to complete your process.
+Cycle Analytics helps you uncover how long it actually takes to complete your development process.
-Having a shared view on the team's velocity is the first stage to improving it.
+A shared view of the team's velocity is the first stage to improving it.

-## Measuring the modern development lifecycle
+## Measuring the Modern Development Lifecycle

 ![FROM IDEA TO PRODUCTION IN 10 STEPS](/images/blogimages/idea-to-production-10-steps.png)